169th Infantry Regiment (United States): World War II

-The 169th Infantry Regiment was ordered to mobilize on 24 February 1941 and join the 43rd Infantry Division, the "Winged Victory" Division.
-The regiment moved to Camp Blanding, Florida and upon induction, consisted of 132 officers and 1,825 enlisted men.
-Under the command of COL Kenneth F. Cramer, the 169th trained hard for 13 weeks, and from 17 to 28 June, the regiment received 950 draftees to fill their ranks.
-The 169th trained in the states of Florida, Louisiana, North Carolina, and South Carolina until 4 December.
-At this time, the count was 90 officers, 1 warrant officer, and 2,219 enlisted men.
 The Attack on Pearl Harbor on 7 December 1941 marked the entry of the United States in the Second World War.
 On 11 December 1941, 22 officers and 700 enlisted men of the 169th were transferred to the 102nd Regiment, who were detached from the 43rd Infantry Division.
 At Camp Shelby, Mississippi, the 169th received 900 new recruits on 21 February 1942 and began training them right away.
 Another 900 raw recruits were received on 22 May 1942.
-On 30 September 1942, the 169th Infantry Regiment left San Francisco, California and sailed to New Zealand with a total strength of 139 officers, 5 warrant officers, and 3,138 enlisted men.
+On 30 September 1942, the 169th Infantry Regiment left San Francisco, California, and sailed to New Zealand with a total strength of 139 officers, 5 warrant officers, and 3,138 enlisted men.

 The regiment arrived in New Zealand on 22 October, and engaged in intensive training on the island until 22 November 1942.
 On 28 November, the 169th arrived in Nouméa, New Caledonia and garrisoned the island while conducting intensive jungle warfare training, loading and unloading ships, and guarding Japanese prisoners of war.
 The 169th embarked for Guadalcanal on 15 February 1943, and two days into the voyage, the convoy was attacked by Japanese torpedo planes.
 Aboard the USS President Hayes, CPL John E. A. Gagnon, of H Company, 169th Infantry, managed to shoot down an enemy plane with a .50 caliber machine-gun.
 On 18 February, the convoy docked at Guadalcanal and bivouacked on the island.
 On 23–24 February, the 1st and 2nd Battalions of the 169th made an amphibious assault on the island of Pavuvu in the Russell Islands against no resistance.
 The regiment's first casualties came during their occupation of Pavuvu when Japanese planes strafed their positions.
 3rd Battalion arrived on Pavuvu on 27 March.
 For the next few months, the 169th conducted jungle warfare training on the island and honed their battle skills before their next assignment.